airbytehq/airbyte/docs/integrations/sources/linkedin-pages.md

 ### NOTE:

-All streams only sync lifetime statistics for now.
-A 'start_date' field will be added soon to only pull data starting at a single point in time.
+All streams only sync all-time statistics at this time.
+A `start_date` field will be added soon to pull data starting at a single point in time.

 ### Data type mapping